official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-1.md

-94. Addressing the US Congress on 20 September, President Bush stated that the US had “no truer friend than Great Britain” and thanked Mr Blair for crossing the “ocean to show his unity of purpose”.50
+94. Addressing the US Congress on 20 September, President Bush stated that the US had “no truer friend than Great Britain” and thanked Mr Blair for crossing the “ocean to show his unity of purpose”.[^50]

-45 Letter Manning to McDonald, 20 September 2001, ‘Prime Minister’s Visit to Washington on 20 September: Dinner with President Bush’.
+[^45]: Letter Manning to McDonald, 20 September 2001, ‘Prime Minister’s Visit to Washington on 20 September: Dinner with President Bush’.
-46 Final Report of the National Commission on Terrorist Attacks Upon the United States.
+[^46]: Final Report of the National Commission on Terrorist Attacks Upon the United States.
-The 9/11 Commission Report.
-Norton.
-Page 336.
-47 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^47]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown
-48 Public hearing, 18 January 2010, page 16.
+[^48]: Public hearing, 18 January 2010, page 16.
-49 Public hearing, 26 November 2009, page 22.
+[^49]: Public hearing, 26 November 2009, page 22.
-50 The White House, 20 September 2001, Address to a Joint Session of Congress and the American People.
+[^50]: The White House, 20 September 2001, Address to a Joint Session of Congress and the American

 328

-The Report of the Iraq Inquiry3.1  |  Development of UK strategy and options, 9/11 to early January 2002

 95. President Bush stated that the evidence for responsibility for the attacks on 11 September pointed to “a collection of loosely affiliated terrorist organizations” known